Population – 66,000

 15 years’ time

-The river is fully connected to the city and is a live and vital part of the inhabitants' quality of life.
+The stream is fully connected to the city and is a live and vital part of the inhabitants’ quality of life.

-Genk has become world-famous for having turned the Stiemer into a soft mobility thoroughfare with huge recreational and biological value.
+The Stiemer is known as a soft mobility thoroughfare for visitors and locals, with recreational and biological value.